August 29

 Suleiman the Magnificent seized the Hungarian capital of Buda through a clever ruse, inviting the Hungarian nobility into his camp under the guise of a diplomatic meeting while his troops infiltrated the city walls.
 This conquest partitioned Hungary for the next 150 years, establishing a permanent Ottoman foothold in Central Europe that threatened the Habsburg Empire.

-Toyotomi Hideyoshi issued a nationwide sword hunting ordinance that stripped peasants of weapons while reserving them…
+Toyotomi Hideyoshi issued a nationwide sword hunting ordinance on August 29, 1588, ordering the confiscation of all w…

 Guru Arjan completed the compilation of the Guru Granth Sahib in 1604, assembling the sacred scripture of Sikhism at …